shayansadeghieh/neuronpedia/README.md

   </a>
 </p>

-here's how easy it is to deploy a "PuppyNeurons" fork of Neuronpedia:
+Here's how easy it is to deploy a "PuppyNeurons" fork of Neuronpedia:

 https://github.com/user-attachments/assets/707deaed-02b4-442b-8c1f-bf44d193b9fa

-# quick start - local webapp + demo environment
+# Quick Start - Local Webapp + Demo Environment

-#### what this does
+#### What This Does

-this sets up the webapp (frontend + api) locally, and connects to a public remote demo database and public inference servers
+This sets up the webapp (frontend + api) locally, and connects to a public remote demo database and public inference servers

-#### what you'll get
+#### What You'll Get

-after following the quick start, you will be able to use neuronpedia for some sources/SAEs we have preloaded in `gpt2-small` and `gemma-2-2b/-it`.
+After following the quick start, you will be able to use Neuronpedia for some sources/SAEs we have preloaded in `gpt2-small` and `gemma-2-2b/-it`.

 > ⚠️ **warning:** since you are connecting to a public, read-only demo database, you will not be able to add new data immediately. you will need to follow [subsequent steps](#i-want-to-use-my-own-database--import-more-neuronpedia-data) to configure your own database that you can write to.

-#### steps
+#### Steps

-1. install [docker desktop (UI)](https://docs.docker.com/desktop/) or [docker engine (no UI)](https://docs.docker.com/engine/), and launch it.
+1. Install [docker desktop (UI)](https://docs.docker.com/desktop/) or [docker engine (no UI)](https://docs.docker.com/engine/), and launch it.
 2. generate your local `.env`
    ```
    make init-env